 Is CSL Limited Growing?

-Over the last three years CSL Limited has grown its earnings per share (EPS) by an average of 16% per year (using a line of best fit).
-In the last year, its revenue is up 7.9%.
+On average over the last three years, CSL Limited has seen earnings per share (EPS) move in a favourable direction by 15% each year (using a line of best fit).
+In the last year, its revenue is up 8.1%.

 Has CSL Limited Been A Good Investment?

-We examined the amount CSL Limited pays its CEO, and compared it to the amount paid by other large companies.
+We compared total CEO remuneration at CSL Limited with the amount paid at other large companies.
 Our data suggests that it pays above the median CEO pay within that group.